Agnostic Characterization of Interference in Randomized Experiments: Examples

+Estimation of $\tau^{\textup{basic}}$ used the contrast variable $Z$ given by \eqref{eq: Z basic}.
 H\'{a}jek normalization was used on all estimators.
-Estimation of $\tau^{\textup{basic}}$ involved both $W$ and $X$, following \eqref{eq: Phi XW} with H\'{a}jek normalization.
-For comparison of coverage rates and interval widths, the treatment effect
+For comparison, the treatment effect

-was also estimated, for $\{R_i\}$ and $\{Z_i\}$ given by Table \ref{table: general} for each estimand.
+was also estimated, where $\bar{Z}$ followed Table \ref{table: general} for each estimand.
 For example, when estimating $\tau^{\textup{indirect}}$, we compared to the indirect effect given by

-For estimation and inference of these treatment effects, H\'{a}jek normalization and conservative variance estimates were used following \cite{gao2023causal}.
+For estimation and inference of these treatment effects, H\'{a}jek normalization and conservative variance estimates were used following \cite{gao2023causal}.\footnote{Variance estimates for EATE followed Eq.
+(11) (``adjusted HAC covariance estimator'') of \cite{gao2023causal} (arxiv version v3), using our $\bar{Z}_i$ for their treatment condition $T_i$.
+For the simulations, the correctly specified bandwidth $b_n=2$ was used.}

 The results of the simulations are the following.
-For the estimands $\tau^{\textup{basic}}$, $\tau^{\textup{tr}}$, and $\tau^{\textup{control}}$, point estimates were unbiased (as might be expected given that the unit effects were monotone functions of the contrast variables), and the confidence intervals exhibited approximate calibration of coverage.
-For these estimands, the exposure mapping $T_i$ is constant, allowing for unbiased variance estimation as discussed in Theorem \ref{th: hajek variance estimation}.
-For the remaining estimands, estimation was conservatively biased, and interval coverage rates exceeded the desired level.
-Table \ref{table: simulations} also shows that the interval widths for our estimands were competitive, and often smaller than, those of comparable EATE treatment effects.
+For the estimands $\tau^{\textup{basic}}$, $\tau^{\textup{tr}}$, and $\tau^{\textup{control}}$, point estimates were unbiased (as might be expected given that the unit effects were nonnegative, consistent with the intuition of Example \ref{ex: nonnegative effects}), and the confidence intervals exhibited approximate calibration of coverage.
+For these estimands, the exposure mapping $T_i$ is constant, allowing for unbiased variance estimation as discussed in Theorem \ref{th: hajek variance estimation bernoulli}.
+For the remaining estimands, estimation was conservatively biased, and interval coverage rates were 100\%.
+Table \ref{table: simulations} also shows that the interval half-widths for our estimands were competitive, and often smaller than, those of comparable EATE treatment effects.
 Coverage of the EATE interval estimates was conservative, always exceeding 99\%.

+Our intuition for the smaller intervals of our approach is the following.
+Whereas treatment effect estimation uses $\Delta^\Haj$ as a point estimate and therefore must control its variability, we use $\Delta^\Haj$ rather as a lower bound for the point estimators $\hat{\tau}_1^\Haj$ and $\hat{\tau}_2^\Haj$.
+Thus, to control anticonservativeness we need to consider the variability of these point estimators, which we expect to be less than that of $\Delta^\Haj$ and also easier to estimate, as only units in $\Iscr$ are considered.